Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/Construction.rst

 Screw Side Parts to the Front Panel
 -----------------------------------

-Attach the previous manufactured side parts into the front panel and screw it to the front panel with the previously used nut technique.
-It is important to attach the front panel as depicted in the following image (Pay attention to the position of the Ethernet Master Extension cut-out ).
+Attach the previously build side parts into the front panel and screw it to the front panel with the same nut technique.
+Attach the front panel as depicted in the following image (Pay attention to the position of the Ethernet Master Extension cut-out).

 .. image:: /Images/Kits/server_room_monitoring_construction_step2_350.jpg
    :scale: 100 %